martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

 }
 ```

-If you look at the `postRegister()` method, you’ll seee the `RegisterRequest` class is being injected.
+If you look at the `postRegister()` method, you’ll see the `RegisterRequest` class is being injected.
-Laravel will resolve this like parameters specified in the constructor’s arguments list,
+Laravel will resolve this just like it resolves parameters specified in the constructor’s arguments list,
 instantiate it, _and_ also automatically perform validation based on the request’s rules.
 That means if validation fails, code in your `postRegister()` method is _never_ executed.
 If name-spacing is my favourite part of Laravel 4.3, then this is a very close second!